sachinsu/sachinsu.github.io/work_journal/software.md

     - Postgresql 16 supports bi-directional replication
   - Active-standby - One primary (Active) , one or more replicas (standby).
 Used for High availability, read load balancing.
   - Physical replication- Copies data exactly as it appears on disk
   - Logical replication - copies data in a format that can be interpreted by other systems.
 Uses publisher/subscriber model.
 Possible to replicate between heterogenous systems.
+It doesnt support DDL and foreign keys.

 - LLMs at the end of 2023,